Federal Student Loan Default

 - You are only eligible for loan rehabilitation one time during the life of your federal student loan.

-- The Default Resolution Group agencies may charge collection fees which can be added to your loan balance when you complete the rehabilitation, and any unpaid interest may be capitalized.
-This may increase your total loan balance.
+- The Default Resolution Group agencies may charge collection fees, which can be added to your loan balance when you complete the rehabilitation.
+Any unpaid interest may be capitalized, which may increase your total loan balance.

 Loan Consolidation